ENSTABretagneRobotics/narval_simulation/README.md

 cmake -DCMAKE_BUILD_TYPE=Release .. && make -j8
 ./01_st_raphael_sim
 ```
-If everything went well, you should see a front scan sonart simulation.
+If everything went well, you should see a front scan sonar simulation.